lah7/gtk3-classic/README.md

 #### Fixes

+* Reinstate the ability to switch between standard tabs by scrolling over them, similar to GTK2.
 * ~~Menu bars are no longer covered by too high popup menus.~~ **(patch broken)**
   * See https://gitlab.gnome.org/GNOME/gtk/issues/1016.
 * Labels are wrapped similarly to GTK2.
 This patch fixes too wide windows in applications improperly ported from GTK2.